The Difference Between Benign and Malignant Tumors

 • Certain types of benign tumors have the potential to become malignant and require close monitoring.

-• Other benign tumors closely resemble malignant tumors and can only be differentiated if removed and sent to a lab for more information.
+• Other benign tumors closely resemble malignant tumors, so your veterinarian will likely want to remove these and send them to a lab for more information.

 Ask your veterinarian if your dog’s benign tumor will affect any organs or bodily functions and what the recommended treatment options are, if any.